EnergySystemsModellingLab/muse2_data_analysis/README.md

 # MUSE2 data analysis

+> :warning: **Note that this repository is currently a work in progress.** :warning:

-Python scripts and Jupyter notebooks for analysing and visualising MUSE2 data files.
+This repository contains Python scripts and Jupyter notebooks for analysing and visualising [MUSE2] data files.

-This is a Python application that uses [uv] for packaging and dependency management.
-It  provides [`pre-commit`][pre-commit] hooks for various linters and formatters and automated tests using [`pytest`][pytest] and [GitHub Actions].
-Pre-commit hooks are automatically kept updated with a dedicated GitHub Action, this can be removed and replaced with [pre-commit.ci] if using a public repo.
-The package version is dynamically generated from the most recent git tag using [`setuptools-scm`][setuptools-scm].

-It was developed by the [Imperial College Research Software Engineering Team].
+We recommend using [uv] for installing dependencies and managing your virtual environment.

 ## Usage

 To get started:

 1. [Download and install uv] following the instructions for your OS.
-1. Activate a git repository (required for `pre-commit` and the package versioning with `setuptools-scm`):

-    ```bash
-    git init
-    ```

 1. Install the package and dependencies and set up the virtual environment: